AniketGupta25/hard-hat-care/README.md

 **USE CASE:** Corporate officers and site managers can leverage this tool to periodically identify at risk employees, allowing them to proactively reach out and provide the necessary mental health support.

-**DISCLAIMER:** Hard-Hate Care is not intended to diagnose depression.
+**DISCLAIMER:** Hard-Hat Care is not intended to diagnose depression.
 This does not provide medical advice.
 Seek professional care only.

 ## Hard hats are not enough :triangular_flag_on_post: